JStateson/PDF-PhraseFinder/README.md

 Program searchs through a PDF and displays matches

-App uses Adobe SDK
+App uses Adobe Pro or Standard which 'phones home'

-Licenses checking in SDK by Adobe will freeze app during checking
+Licenses checking by Adobe will freeze app while verification of license